Sedgwick County residents warned of home warranty scam

 consumer@sedgwick.gov.

-Residents in Tennessee, Vermont, Utah and other states have also reported receiving similar mailing.
+Residents in Tennessee, Vermont, Utah and other states have also reported receiving similar mailings.